4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

 }
 ```

 Now, the `udf::v1:bool_to_string()` function has been registered into the default library with the name `string`.
-As a result, we can  `string` in SQL query ignoring upper and lower cases.
+As a result, we can call `string` in an SQL query while ignoring upper and lower cases.

 ```SQL
 select STRING(true) as str_true, string(false) as str_false;